OpenSSE/crypto-tk/README.md

 * [libsodium](https://download.libsodium.org/doc/). libsodium version >=1.0.16 is necessary.

-* [Boost](http://www.boost.org/) Only headers from Boost are needed to build the library.
-As the incremental set hashing code relies on the [Endian](http://www.boost.org/doc/libs/release/libs/endian/) library, release older than 1.58 are necessary.

 * [RELIC](https://github.com/relic-toolkit/relic) Some features (puncturable encryption) are based on cryptographic pairings.
 These are implemented using the RELIC toolkit.
 RELIC has many compilation options.
 To install RELIC, you can do the following:

 ```sh